This document was revised at the 2021 Solidarity Convention; the version published here reflects these revisions.

-You can contact Solidarity's Commission on Gendered Violence at email@example.com
+You can contact Solidarity’s Gendered Violence Commission at firstname.lastname@example.org

 Principles at Stake

-Our socialist and feminist politics dictate that we take an unwavering, principled stand against patriarchal behavior and gendered violence in our movement and that we make our organizational spaces safer1 and empowering for survivors and people who are disproportionately impacted by gendered violence, including women and LGBTQ people.
+Our socialist and feminist politics dictate that we take an unwavering, principled stand against patriarchal behavior and gendered violence in our movement and that we make our organizational spaces safer1 and empowering for survivors of sexual assault and intimate partner violence and all people disproportionately at risk for and impacted by gendered violence, especially women, LGBTQ, and nonbinary/gender-nonconforming people.

-At the same time, our socialist and feminist politics dictate that we treat everyone involved in a case with these intensely, emotionally charged issues with humanity and dignity.
-We acknowledge that some individuals who commit gendered violence may be capable of making reparations and transforming their behavior.
-We understand that our organization may not be in a position to provide the resources to enable this, given our primary commitment to survivors and limited capacity.
+At the same time, our socialist and feminist politics dictate that we treat everyone accused of gendered violence or involved in an investigation of such accusations with humanity and dignity.
+We acknowledge that some individuals who engage in gendered violence may be capable of taking part in restorative justice processes, making reparations, and transforming their behavior.
+And we understand that our organization may not be in a position to provide the resources to enable this, given our primary commitment to survivors and limited capacity.

 We believe that bringing these principles into balance means managing a certain tension between them.
 This document seeks to expand and codify the assumptions and procedures that govern our democratic norms of membership and our socialist-feminist internal culture.

 Outline of this document: